Skip to Content

 A canal in Venice with buildings either side right next to the water

 Venice needs no introduction.
-It’s one of the most popular places to visit in the whole of Italy, never mind the north.
+It’s one of the most popular places to visit in northern Italy and is arguably more beautiful than other major Italian cities.

-The main attractions in Venice are its canals.
+The main attractions in the enchanting island city are its canals.
 Taking a ride on a gondola as you navigate these waterways is a must.
-But there’s much more to Venice than canals.
+But there’s much more to visiting Venice in 3 days than canals.

-You can visit the Venetian ghetto, which is the city’s Jewish Quarter and home to a sizeable Jewish population to this day.
-While a visit to Piazza San Marco as there are multiple sites to see here.
+You can visit the Venetian ghetto in the historic center, which is the city’s Jewish Quarter and home to a sizeable Jewish population to this day.
+While a visit to Piazza San Marco (St Mark’s Square) as there are multiple sites to see here.

 Verona